flipzoom/ProcessWire-AIOM-All-In-One-Minify/README.md

 ##To-do##

-* Compile the CSS and JS files when saving / updating the template in the admin area.
-* Configuration via the backend
-* .htaccess Improvement Tips
+* More .htaccess Improvement Tips
 * Inline minimizing for css and js in HTML source code
-* Domain sharding option via backend

 - - -